Things on Wheels: Release

-The game was released on Xbox 360 at Xbox Live Arcade for 800 MS Points on May 12, 2010.
-Oon May 28, two downloadable content packs (DLC) were announced to be released, approved and certified by Microsoft.
-The first DLC that was announced, but never released, was an achievement, called "ToW Night 20", in which the player had to win a race in the course "Red lantern" in RC car "master" class, at 7th level of AI difficulty.
-The latter DLC came out a month later, on July 15.
-Both "VrooM" and "RooAR" added one achievement and five track courses.
-The other one was released on August 8.
-A patch was released in January 2011, that solved an issue in which players who downloaded its content could not get achievements unlocked and add to their gamerscore.

-Removal from Xbox stores

-The game and its DLC were removed from the Xbox 360 stores on July 29, 2024, along with over 220 digital titles on Microsoft's system, making it no longer purchasable.
-It was not included to be backward compatible with Xbox Series X/S.

 Reception

 Things on Wheels received mostly negative reviews from critics.
 According to Metacritic, the game has a "generally unfavorable" rating of 41, based on 11 critics.
 Jack DeVries of IGN criticized the game's CPU players' faultiness and stated the single-player campaign was "boring" with a "poorly written" story.

-The game's graphics and visuals were mostly viewed negatively by multiple critics.
+Graphics were mostly viewed negatively by multiple critics.
 Jack DeVries of IGN expressed that he saw other Indie games looking better than TOW, by the time when it was released.
 The darkness of it was also criticized by Brett Todd of GameSpot, as it would "often obscure track hazards".
-However, Stacy Code from Xbox Addict claimed that they were "a nice upgrade from Mad Tracks", being more detailed than its predecessor.
+Jeuxvideo.com described it as "bland and tasteless, and the scenery has no style whatsoever.
+It's truly ugly, both in a technical and artistic sense."

 The AI/CPU opponents were widely criticized.